pethoalpar/InfluxDb-SQL-commands/README.md

 SHOW MEASUREMENTS ON [database name] - Show measurements

+SHOW FIELD KEYS FROM "[database name]"."[Retention Policy]"."[Measurement]" - Show fields for a measurement

 ## Get time series

 SELECT [field names, or * to all] FROM "[database name]"."[Retention Policy]"."[Measurement]" WHERE time > [time in nanosecond, ex.
 1552395358000000000] AND time < [time in nanosecond, ex.
 1615553758000000000] - Get data between a time interval